Skip to content

 On April 5, 1932, Phar Lap’s groom, Tommy Woodcock, found his horse in severe pain and high temperature in his stall in the early morning.
 Phar Lap hemorrhaged to death within a few hours.
 An autopsy revealed that the horse’s stomach and intestines were inflamed.
 Many believe the mafia poisoned the horse to stop hefty losses from gambling ventures.

 April 5, 1950, a Jessamine County couple received a fine of $250 plus court for possessing gambling devices and paraphernalia located in their hotel.
-Police confiscated 25 to 30 punchboards and several types of small gaming machines.
+Click to see a picture of 25 to 30 punchboards and several types of small gaming machines the police confiscated.

 April 5, 1953, Marine Corps PFC James E. Jones from Boaz in Graves County died in the Korean War.